Traffic Engineering Division provides services to the community in the following areas:

 Traffic Enforcement Agreement - The Agreement permits the Sheriff’s Office to enter into a private and/or gated community to enforce regulatory signage.

-Community Traffic Safety Team (CTST) - - has moved to the Seminole County Public Safety web site.
+Community Traffic Safety Team (CTST) - - has moved to the Seminole County Sheriff's Office.

 The Florida Department of Transportation's "I-4 in Seminole County" feeds are shown on SGTV from 7-8 AM and 4-5:30 PM, Monday through Friday (except holidays and previously scheduled meetings or programs).
 The feeds are cycled through a scrolling loop, which includes all cameras in Seminole County located between Orange County at Lee Road and the St John's River Bridge before Volusia County.